Schizophrenia Speech Patterns And Other Symptoms

 Start the journey to reducing schizophrenia symptoms

-Sticking to your treatment plan may ease the challenges of living with schizophrenia—and that may be easier to do if you have a therapist you trust.
+Adhering to your treatment plan may ease the challenges of living with schizophrenia—and that may be easier to do if you have a therapist you trust.
 That said, finding the right mental health professional can sometimes take trial and error.
+Online therapy platforms like BetterHelp typically let you change therapists at any time, at no additional cost.
+This may make it easier to find the right therapist for you.

+A growing body of research shows that online therapy can effectively treat anxiety and depression, which can often occur alongside schizophrenia.
 In 2017, researchers analyzed data from 373 studies of internet-based therapy.
 They found that online therapy was usually effective at treating depression, anxiety, PTSD, bipolar disorder, and more.
-It can be important to note that in-person support may be needed if you’re experiencing acute psychosis.
+However, in-person support may be needed if you’re experiencing acute psychosis.

 Takeaway

 Schizophrenia is a mental illness that can cause delusions, hallucinations, and behavior changes.
-It can also affect the ways people communicate.
+The disorder can also affect the ways people communicate.
 This symptom is sometimes called “disorganized speech,” and it can take various forms.
 People experiencing disorganized speech may invent new words, go off on tangents, or speak very little.
 However, disorganized speech and other schizophrenia symptoms can often be managed with treatment, which often includes online or in-person therapy sessions.

 Taking steps toward treatment is brave